 The Library continues to monitor staffing levels and library services to ensure that it is meeting public needs.
-A reduction in revenue caused by the end of single business tax payments in 2008 and an estimated reduction in property taxes and state aid revenue will cause some tightening in operating expenses next year; however, the Library has a long-range budget plan in place to help with future planning.
+An expected decline in property taxes and state-aid revenue will cause some tightening in operating expenses next year; however, the Library has a long-range budget plan in place to help with future planning.